PrivSec-dev/privsec.dev/README.md

 The Hugo Framework used to create this website is under the [Apache License](https://github.com/gohugoio/hugo/blob/master/LICENSE).

-The PaperMod theme used for the website and modifications made by us are under the [MIT License](https://github.com/adityatelange/hugo-PaperMod/blob/master/LICENSE).
+The WonderMod theme used for the website and modifications made by us are under the [MIT License](https://github.com/adityatelange/hugo-PaperMod/blob/master/LICENSE).

 ## Netlify Previews